P is for Pelvic Diaphragm

 Counterproductive to Relaxation: Inserting an object into the vagina when the muscles are already tense might lead to more tension or spasm, making the condition worse.
 The body might perceive the egg as a foreign object and tighten the muscles in response.

 Risk of Overexertion: Some proponents of yoni eggs promote exercises that involve squeezing or contracting the pelvic muscles around the egg.
-For someone with a hypertonic pelvic floor, this could lead to overexertion and exacerbate symptoms.
+For someone with a hypertonic pelvic diaphragm, this could lead to overexertion and exacerbate symptoms.

 Potential for Incorrect Use: Without proper guidance and awareness, there's potential for incorrect use, which could lead to discomfort or worsening of symptoms.